 This type of amino acid is vital for muscle coordination, mental focus, and emotional calm.
 People use valine supplements for tissue repair, muscle growth, and energy.
 On the other hand, the deficiency of valine causes insomnia and reduced mental performance.

 Isoleucine helps heal wounds, immune system function, regulation of blood sugar, and production of hormones.
 Primarily, it’s present in muscle tissue, and the product helps build a stable energy level.
 Older adults are vulnerable to isoleucine deficiency compared to younger people.
 This deficiency causes muscle wasting and shaking.

-This type of amino acid helps regulate the level of blood sugar, the growing, and repairing of muscle and bone.
-Besides, it is necessary for the healing of wounds and the production of growth hormone.
+This type of amino acid helps regulate the level of blood sugar, and the growing, and repairing of muscle and bone.
+Besides, it is necessary for the healing of wounds and the production of growth hormones.
 Finally, the deficiency of Leucine can lead to hair loss, skin rashes, and fatigue.